DORA 2025, Part 9. How to choose the right metrics and frameworks to measure development and AI impact in IT organizations

 An organization can use these metrics to assess the impact of a new team structure (organizational effectiveness), understand how well a developer tool works (product quality), and evaluate developer workload (developer experience).
 At the same time, some metrics are more specialized.

-For example, developer well-being is an important element of developer experience frameworks, but it is usually not a core metric in models of organizational effectiveness or product quality.
+For example, developer well-being - an important element of frameworks focused on developer experience - usually is not a key metric in models of organizational effectiveness or product quality.

 Using a single framework helps focus action and can be a good starting point.